ctf0/Seti_ST3/README.md

 - I included a folder with some files types from `jesseweed` and `DanBrooker` to test the icons ,you should probably add some of them to the "file_exclude_patterns" as ST wont open them anyway.

-- any thing less than 'ST3 Build 3062' wont get the sidebar icons to work.
+- Any thing less than 'ST3 Build 3062' wont get the sidebar icons to work.

 ## Install